parmar-abhinav/gum/docs/tutorials/mcp.md

 ## I just want to set up the MCP

 First, you'll need to set up the GUM in general, and have it build some sense of your context.
 To do this, follow the instructions on [the front page here.](../index.md).
+You'll also need a client that supports MCP (e.g. the Claude Desktop app).

 Once you're done with that, just clone the [MCP Repository](https://github.com/GeneralUserModels/gum-mcp) and run the following: